 Grow your own Container Salsa Garden!
 Salsa garden plants generally include Tomatoes, Hot Peppers, Cilantro, and Onions.
 These are your basics – but you can really vary it up with...

-Hatch Red Hot - Sandia Hot Chile Seeds - ON SALE
+Hatch Red Hot - Sandia Hot Chile Seeds

 This Hatch Red Hot is ideal for making red chile powder because of its thin walled skin.
 Peppers reach full size when they are green in color and when left on the plant they will mature to red.
 The thin skin of this variety makes it better for dehydration than the NuMex Sandia Select which has thicker flesh.
 The 6”-9” pods have a spicy chile flavor and matures early and produce well in high temperatures.
 The thin walls allow it to dry quickly after harvest for making red chile powder.
 Plants grow 30-36” tall.

 In early spring, start seeds indoors 8 weeks prior to warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
 Provide 85°F bottom heat, bright light and keep moist at all times.
 Seeds will germinate in 7 - 21 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
 Plant them directly into rich soil, 30” apart or into large 5 gallon containers.
 Harvest chiles when they are red.

 Seed Displays Sandia Seed sells Wholesale Seeds and Seed Displays so you can become a seed retailer in your city!
 Our huge collection of peppers of the world, plus tomatoes...

 Favorite Salsa Garden Peppers Oh boy, it's hard to pick just one favorite salsa garden pepper.
 If you're a salsa connoisseur, you know that there isn't just one perfect pepper...